 Functional programming can improve the overall design of application architecture.

-Runar Bjarnason has been exploring how writing in a functional style increases modularity and compositionality of software for many years.
+Runar Bjarnason has been exploring how writing in a functional style increases the modularity and compositionality of software for many years.
 He is co-author of Functional Programming in Scala, a book that explores the relationship between functional programming and software design.

-In this interview with guest host Adam Bell, Runar explains how writing in a functional style involves limiting side effects, avoiding exceptions and using higher order abstractions.
+In this interview with guest host Adam Bell, Runar explains how writing in a functional style involves limiting side effects, avoiding exceptions, and using higher-order abstractions.
 Writing in this style places constraints on what a module in a software system may do, but by constraining modules in this way, the software modules themselves become endlessly composable.

 Transcript provided by We Edit Podcasts.
 Software Engineering Daily listeners can go to weeditpodcasts.com/sed to get 20% off the first two months of audio editing and transcription services.
 Thanks to We Edit Podcasts for partnering with SE Daily.
 Please click here to view this show’s transcript.